 - Click ADD LINE ITEM to select SKUs to add to your purchase order.

 - Enter the quantity you want to order and click ADD.
-Many SKUs will already have Quantity filled in -- this is a suggested Reorder quantity from our Smart Reorder feature.
+Many SKUs will already have quantity filled in.
+This is a suggested reorder quantity from our Demand Forecasting feature.
 Feel free to adjust this number as you deem appropriate.

 - Once you're done, or to save as a draft, click SAVE.

 - To download and email to your supplier, click the download icon and select PDF or CSV.
 Email as an attachment to your Supplier using your normal email client.